 Be thorough and complete in responding to the questions.
 Fill out the forms on a computer if you can.
 If not, write or print neatly and legibly.

 North Dakota has one basic set of online forms for self-represented people to use.
 However, the forms can only be used by couples who agree on all terms of the divorce and don't have any minor children (meaning, underage children who are financially dependent on you).

-The way that you fill out the forms depends, in part, on whether you are the plaintiff (the spouse who initiates the divorce) or the defendant (the spouse who is served with divorce papers).
+The way that you fill out the forms depends, in part, on whether you're the plaintiff (the spouse who initiates the divorce) or the defendant (the spouse who is served with divorce papers).

+Your spouse will need to complete an Acceptance/Admission of Service form for you to file with the court.
 Next, mail or give your spouse the settlement agreement and property and debt listing.
 It will be necessary for your spouse to sign the same original document you signed.
 Your spouse should make a copy of the documents and return them to you.

-Go to your local courthouse (the one where you or your spouse are living) and ask to file the original documents that were outlined in the instructions you read earlier, including the summons, complaint, admission of service, affidavit of proof, settlement agreement, and property and debt listing.
+Go to your local courthouse (the one located where you or your spouse are living) and ask to file the original documents that were outlined in the instructions you read earlier, including the summons, complaint, admission of service, affidavit of proof, settlement agreement, and property and debt listing.

 The clerk will take all your papers and put them in a court file.
 Later, the clerk will mail you a letter that contains your case file number and the date your documents were formally filed.

-The property and debt listing form that you fill out and give to your spouse is a very important document because it details each spouse’s financial picture, from employment to assets to liabilities and monthly expenses.
-This helps everyone to understand the full economic situation and reach a fair agreement.
-Make sure you are clear, detailed, and candid when you complete this form.
+The property and debt listing form that you fill out and give to your spouse is a very important document because it details each spouse’s financial picture, including employment and income, monthly expenses, assets, and debts.

 If you're under age 60, you can contact them at 1-800-634-5263 on Mondays, Tuesdays, and Thursdays between 9 a.m. and 3 p.m.
 If you're over age 60, you can call at 1-866-621-9886, Mondays through Thursdays between 8 a.m. and 5 p.m., and Fridays between 8 a.m. and 2 p.m.